Dental nursing (diploma)

 First year modules

-- Physiology and medical emergencies; clinical dentistry I (10 ECTS)
+• Physiology and medical emergencies; clinical dentistry I

-- Anatomy, public oral health and social concepts in dentistry (10 ECTS)
+• Anatomy, public oral health and social concepts in dentistry

 Second year modules

-- Clinical dentistry II, practice management and health psychology (10 ECTS)
+• Clinical dentistry III, practice management and health psychology

 Year 1 is assessed by written examinations, practical examinations, continuous clinical assessment and an oral presentation.

-Year 2 is assessed by written examinations, a multi-station practical examination, a portfolio of clinical experience, case study written report and an oral presentation.
+Year 2 is assessed by written examinations, objective structured clinical examination (OSCE), a portfolio of clinical experience, case study written report and an oral presentation.

 As a graduate of Dental nursing, you will be able to find work in a variety of working environments including dental hospitals and Health Service Executive dental clinics, as well as in general and specialist dental practices.
-Depending on the work setting, advancement in the field may include: senior dental nurse, clinic nurse manager, practice manager, marketing representatives for relevant companies, and oral health promotion.
+Depending on the work setting, advancement in the field may include: senior dental nurse, clinic nurse manager, practice manager, marketing representatives for relevant companies, dental nurse tutor, course coordinator, lecturer in dental nursing, and the area of health promotion.